kedharnath-ry/icss-separator/README.md

 To run the native logic engine on a local virtual PLC:
 1. Open **CODESYS V3.5** and create a Standard Project.
 2. Open the **Library Manager**, search for `Util`, and add it to the project (Required for the `PID` function blocks).
-3. Copy the contents of `GVL.txt` into your Global Variable List.
+3. Copy the contents of `GVL.st` into your Global Variable List.
 4. On top of plc_prg add - "PROGRAM PLC_PRG
 VAR
 END_VAR"
-5. Copy the contents of `PLC_PRG.txt` into your main program below the above code..
+5. Copy the contents of `PLC_PRG.st` into your main program below the above code..
 6. Press `F11` to build (0 Errors, 0 Warnings).
 7. Click **Online -> Simulation**, then **Login (Alt+F8)**, and **Start (F5)**.
 You can now force variables directly in the GVL to test the ISA-106 transitions.